secretGeek/til/asp.net_mvc/helpful_error_page.md

     }

-I need to research this some more.
-Seems like you're leaking details to the outside world, so I don't recommend it for all sites.
+Since you're leaking details to the outside world I don't recommend it for all sites.
+Can also make sure it's only shown to some users.

     <customErrors defaultRedirect="~/Error/HttpError" mode="On">